maalcantar/tb-omics/README.md

 * `pred`: evaluates performance of all models
 * `figs`: makes Figures 2 - 4

 As the training and prediction processes are time consuming, these should be run as a background process.
 Also note that the make targets will only be built if their script/data dependencies change or are deleted.
-A `.PHONY` target has created for `figs` and `all` to allow them to be re-run regardless of changes to dependencies.

 ## Installation
 First, install the required modules.
 To run all analyses in a conda virtual environment, create an empty `conda` environment, install `pip`, then use